blackwiz4rd/weavez/_pages/description.md

 #### Is it secure?

 To use Weavez, every user should sign up with their university email.
 This way, there won't be any fake users.
-Other instruments and features are were though so that Weaevz is secure and reliable to use.
+Other instruments and features were thought so that Weaevz is secure and reliable to use.

 #### When will it be available?

-We are doing some tests and are confident that our project will be operative in 2021.
+We are doing some tests and we are confident that our project will be operative in 2021.